MurkyYT/CSAuto/README.md

   <a href="https://github.com/NoPlagiarism">NoPlagiarism</a>
   <!-- more links here -->
 </p>
-<h1 align="center">⚠️Important Notice⚠️</h1>

-**As Steam sets the games launch options to those which you see in the gui the app cant always set them automatically,** **if you have any issues or see that something doesnt work please add ```-gamestateintegration -netconport 21823``` to your launch options of cs.**

-**If something still doesnt work create an issue describing what doesnt work, i will try to adress the issue as soon as possible**
 <h1 align="center">Description</h1>
 Have you ever started searching for a game in CS2 went for a bit, and see that you missed the accept button?
 frustrating isn't it?